Domestic Abuse

 • Emotional or Psychological: any type of abuse that involves the continual emotional mistreatment of an individual, including deliberately trying to scare, humiliate, isolate or ignore an individual

-• Financial: including controlling money and bank accounts, running up debts in a person’s name, controlling how money is spent, refusing to allow them to study or work and depriving them of essentials
+• Financial: including controlling money and bank accounts, running up debts in a person’s name, controlling how money is spent, refusing to allow them to study or work, and depriving them of essentials

-• Controlling behaviour: a range of behaviour which makes a person reliant and/or dependent on another person by isolating them from support, exploiting their resources and capacity for personal gain, depriving them of the means of independence, resistance and escape and regulating their everyday behaviour
+• Controlling behaviour: a range of behaviour which makes a person reliant and/or dependent on another person by isolating them from support, exploiting their resources and capacity for personal gain, depriving them of the means of independence, resistance and escape, and regulating their everyday behaviour

-• Coercive behaviour (An act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim
+• Coercive behaviour: an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim

-• Cuckooing: when criminals target the home of a vulnerable person, to use the property for criminal purposes such as drug-dealing, hiding weapons, and other criminal activities.
+• Cuckooing: when criminals target the home of a vulnerable person, to use the property for criminal purposes, such as drug-dealing, hiding weapons, and other criminal activities.
 They move quickly between vulnerable people's homes for just a few hours, days or longer.

 Who might abuse someone?